Quantum key distribution with any two independent and identically distributed states: Conclusion and discussion

 \section{Conclusion and discussion}

 In this paper, we have provided an information-theoretic security proof of the DPS QKD protocol with {\it any} two i.i.d. states.
+More specifically, we have relaxed the assumptions on Alice's light source in~\cite{npjdps2019} to take into account a practical imperfection where the vacuum emission probabilities are different for each bit.
 The feature of our QKD protocol is that it starts from characterizing the photon-number statistics of the emitted signals up to three-photons based on the characterization method~\cite{Kumazawa2017}.
-After the photon-number statistics are estimated, our DPS protocol~\cite{npjdps2019} is conducted, whose secret key rate depend on the characterized statistics.
+After the photon-number statistics are estimated, our DPS protocol~\cite{npjdps2019} is conducted, whose secret key rate depends on the characterized statistics.
 Since this work significantly expands the light sources that can be securely employed in the QKD protocol, it paves a significant step toward truly secure quantum communication.

+We here summarize the differences in the security and performance between this work and the previous one~\cite{npjdps2019}.
+If the vacuum emission probabilities are different for each bit, the bounds on these probabilities in Eqs.~(\ref{eq_pv0}) and (\ref{eq_pv1}) come into the expression of the key rate through the parameter $t$ in Eq.~(\ref{deft}).
+If the estimation of these bounds are loose, we find from Eqs.~(\ref{maineq}) and (\ref{deft}) that the resulting phase error rate increases.
+This is the reason why the key rates in Figs.~\ref{fig_keyrate} and \ref{fig_keyrate2} degrade as the intensity fluctuations of the light sources increase.
+Note that only the top lines in Figs.~\ref{fig_keyrate} and \ref{fig_keyrate2} can be obtained using the result of~\cite{npjdps2019} as the vacuum emission probabilities are the same for both bits.
+But the rest of the lines cannot be obtained with the previous result.

-Note that the identicalness assumption supposed in our model of the light source is not necessary.
+We end this section with two future works.
+The identicalness assumption supposed in our model of the light source is not necessary.
 Even if the light source emits non-identical states, as long as Eqs.~(\ref{eq_pv0}), (\ref{eq_pv1}) and (\ref{eq_pron}) hold for any state, the same argument holds.
 The independence assumption, on the other hand, is a crucial one for proving the security.
 It might be possible to remove this assumption by using our recent technique in~\cite{margarida2019} that can incorporate correlations among the emitted pulses.
 However, we leave this question in a future work.

+We next explain the other future work.
+In this paper, we regard consecutive three emitted pulses as a block.
+This means that the $(3n-2)^{\U{th}}$, $(3n-1)^{\U{th}}$ and $3n^{\U{th}}$ $(n\in\mathbb{N})$ emitted pulses are proactively assigned to the $n^{\U{th}}$ block.
+However, it is possible to retroactively assign the grouping of three pulses after Bob's detections to maximize the key rate as long as assumption~(C2) holds for any assigned three pulses.
+We leave the question in a future work about how much improvement could be obtained by this modification.